7 Best Practices in Change Management Communication

-Appeal to people’s individual concerns by answering the questions, “What’s in it for me?”
-(WIIFM) and “What does it mean to me?”
+Appeal to people’s individual concerns by answering the questions, “what’s in it for me?”
+(WIIFM) and “what does it mean to me?”
 (WDIMTM).
-Customize communication-based off of each employee’s or team’s level of involvement in the change and how they will be impacted.
+Customize communication-based off on each employee’s or team’s level of involvement in the change and how they will be impacted.

 Let’s say you’re switching payroll from weekly processing to biweekly.
 It’s going to affect everyone within the organization, but accounting will be impacted much more than other departments, so you’ll need to communicate with each department differently.